vfcash/VFC-Core/README.md

 Divisible to three decimal places, mineable, written in C, compiled with GCC, 256-bit key length, Transactions are 76.16% smaller than an average Bitcoin-Core transaction, relating to total blockchain size.

 Transactions are truly free, there is no charge for making a transaction on the network.
+However transactions can optionally create inflation of the currency which is partly paid back to the miners in rewards.

 This is a private decentralised network, as-in you will need control of some currency before the rest of the network considers your dedicated node viable for indexing.